-Automatic Gain Control: The AGC is optimised for speech.
-Dynamic range >36dB

-Metal Loss Correction: Corrects system frequency response issues due to metal structures in a building.
+Frequency Response: 80Hz to 6.5kHz Distortion: THD+N <0.3% 1kHz sine at full current Automatic Gain Control: The AGC is optimised for speech.
+Dynamic range >36dB Metal Loss Correction: Corrects system frequency response issues due to metal structures in a building.
 Gain constant at 1kHz, adjustable gain slope from 0 to 4dB per octave in 0.25dB increments.
-Custom 2 slope MLC allows different slopes and transition frequency to be set via the menu (network models only).
+Custom dual slope MLC allows different slopes and knee frequency to be set (network models only).
 This does not compensate for signal loss from metal structures which can be significant.

-Phase Shift: User selectable (network models only) at 0° or 90° between outputs
+Phase Shift: User selectable (network models only) at 0°or 90° between outputs

 Additional Functions

+STATUS:

-STATUS: Tri-colour LED:
+Tri-colour LED:

-Solid GREEN = normal operation

-Flashing GREEN = sleep or standby mode

-Flashing RED = error

-Flashing AMBER = firmware updating